zk4x/zyx/zyx/README.md

 ## Rust version

 Zyx currently only supports latest rust stable version.
-Zyx also requires std, as it accesses files (like cuda, hip and opencl runtimes), env vars (mostly for debugging) and also some other stuff that requires filesystem.
+Zyx also requires std, as it accesses files (like cuda, hip and opencl runtimes), env vars (mostly for debugging) and also some other stuff that requires filesystem and threads.

 ## Features